 Heracles, often with the epithet Soter (Saviour), is the God of strength, gatekeeper of Olympus and protector of mankind.
-The soul of Heracles is divine, undefiled and pure, and emanated from the Creator, the Celestial Demiurge King Helios, through Athene, the virgin Goddess of Forethought.
+The soul of Heracles is divine, undefiled and pure, and emanated from the Creator, the Celestial Demiurge King Helios, through His mother Athene, the virgin Goddess of Forethought.
 He was begotten to be the saviour of the world and was sent by Helios to fulfill the tasks chosen for Him, with Athene acting as His protector.

 When His soul was sent, and while still in mere swaddling clothes, He strangled two serpents, and then opposed Himself to the very elements of nature; the extremes of heat, cold, lack of food and loneliness.